zowe/docs-site/docs/extend/extend-apiml/api-mediation-sso.md

 ### Existing services that cannot be modified

-If you have a service that cannot be changed to adopt the Zowe authentication token, the service can utilize Zowe Single-Sign-On if the API service is able to handle PassTickets.
+If you have a service that cannot be changed to adopt the Zowe authentication token, the service can utilize Zowe SSO if the API service is able to handle PassTickets.

 **Note:** For more information, see [Enabling PassTicket creation for API Services that Accept PassTickets](api-mediation-passtickets.md) for more details.